 If I were to compare this to other projects that I have seen in the past few months, I would say that their level of code output is about average.

 However, Elrond seems to have been meeting their milestones as outlined in their initial roadmap.
 For example, in Q2 of 2019 they just released their block explorer and wallet.
+And of course at the conclusion on July 2020 they successfully released their mainnet.
+This was about 6 months behind schedule, but the wait was worth it for a successful mainnet launch.

 In terms of the next few months, below is what we can expect from the project based on their remaining milestones: